-If you plan to use your EtherLink card with an external transceiver and transceiver cable, you must change the transceiver select switch as described below
+If you plan to use your EtherLink card with an external transceiver and transceiver cable, you must change the transceiver select switch as described below.

 Two versions of the EtherLink exist.
 Each version has a different method for switching from on-board to external transceiver.
 The two verisons may be differentiated by their assembly numbers.
 These numbers are printed on the Etherlink cards.
 On one version this number is printed along the bottom edge of the card as ASSY 0345-.
 The other version has the number printed along the top edge of the card as ASSY 34-0780-.
+Version number ASSY 0345 can only be installed in slots 1 or 7 in an IBM PC AT.